Woofology - Trainers Academy, LLC - Dog Training and DayCare

 Click on the ribbon above to learn more.

-Click here for articles and links to important health & safety info.
+Click Health & Safety Tips for links to important health & safety info.

-Warning!
-Flea/tick preventives that can kill your dog or cat!!!
+WARNING: Flea/tick preventives that can kill your dog or cat!!!
+Click here to see a video

-Dominance and the alpha dog myth
+Dominance and the alpha dog MYTH

-Tips for Puppy Issues & Housetraining (for older dogs too!)
+Puppy Issues & Housetraining (for older dogs too!)

 Mouthing and Chewing Tips